Pofay/friendly-discordly-watcher/README.md

 - [Use Absolute imports in Typescript](https://khalilstemmler.com/blogs/typescript/absolute-file-path/)
 - [Configuring Path Aliases](https://betterprogramming.pub/how-to-configure-path-aliases-with-typescript-8586dc0aa214)

-## Gotchas that I've came across:
+## Discord and DiscordJS issues:

-Missing Permissions and Intents are what caused friction when making this bot.
+Missing Permissions and Intents are what caused friction when developing the bot.
 I've encountered the following:

 - Listening on `messageCreate` events.
-In order to enable this the client bot needs to have `GatewayIntentBits.GuildMessages` as part of its intents as well as permission to read messages from the Oauth 2 URL generator.
+In order to enable this the client bot needs to have `GatewayIntentBits.GuildMessages` intent as well as permission to read messages from the Oauth 2 URL generator.
 [Source](https://stackoverflow.com/questions/66276582/discord-js-on-message-command-not-working)

 - Replying on `messageCreate` events.
-To make this work `GatewayIntentBits` for `GuildMessageTyping` and `MessageContent` need to be passed in intents.
+To make this work two intent bits are required, namely `GuildMessageTyping` and `MessageContent`.
 You also have to enable `Rich Presence for Message Content` to prevent `message.content` from being null.
 [Source](https://stackoverflow.com/questions/73036854/message-content-doesnt-have-any-value-in-discord-js)

 - As of what I've tried you can't send messages to threads directly.
 You have to use a Webhook as described in this [setup](https://discordjs.guide/popular-topics/webhooks.html#editing-webhooks) and giving the bot permission to `Manage Webhooks` in the Discord Developer Portal.

 ## Additional Learning